isaacmedina12/Magnitude-Comparator-VLSI-Design-Final-Project/README.md

 Worst case delays < 2 ns (see report for more information): ~500 MHz capable.

+## Repository Structure
+- **Initial Circuit Analysis Files (No sizing or buffers)**
+  - See "Initial-Timing" directory for .sp file and .lis output files

+- **Timing Analysis After Logical Effort and Resizing (No buffers)**
+  - See "Non-Buffered-Timing" directory for .sp file and .lis output files

+- **Timing Analysis with Buffer Insertion**
+  - See "Buffered-Inserted-Timing" directory for .sp file and .lis output files

 ## Logic Circuit Diagram
 ![Logic Circuit Diagram](Schematics/LogicCircuit3VLSIFinalProject.png)